CrowdEmotion/respondent-video-capture-kit/README.md

-Respondent video capture kit (RVCK)
+Respondent Video Capture Kit (RVCK)
 ===========

 Description
 -----------

-RVCK include a series of tools to recorder and upload videos to Crowdemotion
+CrowdEmotion's RVCK include a series of tools to record, show and upload videos to CrowdEmotion API

- - Flash: this include a flash recorder and html/js components.
+ - flash: this include a flash recorder and html/js components